Last Updated on October 5, 2021 by Chef Mireille

 - Put cooked vegetables back into the pot.

-- Add tomato paste, allspice, black pepper peanut butter, 2 cups broth or water and stir to combine.
+- In a bowl, whisk together tomato paste, peanut butter, 2 cups broth, stock or water and stir to combine.

 - Meanwhile, drain the cooked plantain as soon as it is cooked.